homecon/homecon/plugins/homecon/readme.md

-# KNXControl plugin
+# HomeCon plugin

 ## System identification
-A method of system identification is implemented in KNXControl.
+A method of system identification is implemented in HomeCon.
 The method requires that several things are measured
 ### Optimization problem structure
 the optimization problem is discretized to N timesteps with length 15 minutes